 Dr. Przemyslaw Twardowski, Professor of Medical Oncology and Urologic Oncology at Saint John’s Cancer Institute, is a principal investigator for this groundbreaking clinical trial, which assesses the benefits of nutritional supplements in patients with early stages of prostate cancer.

 Why White Button Mushrooms?

 Dr. Twardowski and his collaborators previously evaluated tablets derived from white button mushroom (Agaricus bisporus) in patients who had evidence of relapse of prostate cancer after prior therapy with surgery, with and without radiation.
-Treatment with white button mushrooms resulted in a decrease in their prostate cancer blood tests or rather, saw lower levels of prostate-specific antigen (PSA), in about 1/3 of patients while some of them experienced durable remissions.
-High PSA levels often point to the presence of prostate cancers or developing cancer.
-By targeting people who already have cancer, it should be easier to identify the benefit of white button mushrooms.
+Treatment with white button mushrooms has indicated a decrease in Prostate-specific Antigen (PSA) in about 1/3 of patients while some of them experienced durable remissions.
+High PSA levels often point to the presence of prostate cancer or developing cancer.
+Targeting people who already have cancer makes it easier to identify the benefit of white button mushrooms.

 Who Will Be in the Study?

 The clinical trial will evaluate the effects of mushroom tablets on 2 different groups of prostate cancer patients.